augnustin/docker-local-tutorial/PITCHME.md

 Let's make a simple Python [Flask](http://flask.pocoo.org) app.

 Why Python?
-Simply because it is popular and easy to read. **This tutorial could work with any unix-compliant technology**.
+Simply because it is popular and easy to read.

+**This tutorial remains valid with any unix-compliant technology**.

-How would you achieve this without docker?
+Q: How would you achieve this without docker?

 ---